 With a storied history dating back to 1954, the Robert Flaherty Film Seminar (aka “The Flaherty Seminar”) is an annual, week-long program devoted to non-fiction film and media.
 The Flaherty Seminar brings together filmmakers, artists, curators, media professionals, film students, teachers, and enthusiasts for a curated program of films in an intimate, immersive environment.
 Participants gather for a communal experience that includes housing, meals, social hours, and special events.
 Each day of the week is organized around at least three screening sessions followed by discussion.

 When does the Flaherty Seminar take place?

-The 5C FLAHERTY SUMMER program, now in its second year, aims to foster diversity and inclusion in the fields of film and media by creating opportunities for students from underrepresented backgrounds.
-We are currently seeking applicants interested in attending the 2019 Flaherty Seminar as part of this program.
+The 5C FLAHERTY SUMMER program, now in its fourth year, aims to foster diversity and inclusion in the fields of film and media by creating opportunities for students from underrepresented backgrounds.
+We are currently seeking Amherst College applicants interested in attending the 2020 Flaherty Seminar as part of this program.
 One student will be selected from each of the five campuses and this 5C cohort will participate in a week-long guided program during the Flaherty Seminar coordinated by a faculty mentor.
-This year’s 5C faculty mentor will be Elliot Montague, Visiting Lecturer at Amherst College and Smith College.
+The 5C faculty mentor for 2020 will be annouced later this Spring.